Hernán Montenegro

-Hernán Abel Montenegro (born August 8, 1966) is a retired Argentine basketball player.
+Hernán Abel Montenegro (born August 8, 1966) is an Argentine former basketball player.
 He is considered one of the best Latin America centers ever by journalists and colleagues.
 Montenegro was also a very charismatic player, nicknamed "El Loco" ("The Crazy One" in Spanish), due to his eccentric behaviour on and off the court.

 Due to his skill to play basketball, Montenegro has been compared with talented players such as Puerto Rican José Piculín Ortiz, Brazilian Oscar Schmidt or Spanish Fernando Martín Espina.

 Career

 The beginning

-Montenegro started to play basketball at 5 years old, taking advantage of his infrequently height at that age.
+Montenegro started to play basketball at 5 years old, taking advantage of his unusual height at that age.
 He debuted in the Senior category of Club Leandro N. Alem, playing with teammates 10 years older than him.
 He later played at Club Villa Mitre.
 In 1981, Montenegro was called to the youth Argentina national team to play the Pan American Games hosted in Montevideo.

 Two years later, Montenegro disputed the Youth World Cup in Spain, where Argentina finished 7th.
 It was in that tournament when Montenegro was observed by a talent-searcher who was interested in his services; subsequently, he would later be signed by CAI Zaragoza at the age of 17.

 Europe and NBA

 In 1985, Montenegro was called to the Senior Argentina national basketball team for the first time to play the South American championship in Medellín.
 At the national level, he debuted in the Liga Nacional de Básquet (LNB) playing for Olimpo at age 19.
 Olimpo reached the finals of the LNB] that year although the team was defeated by Ferro Carril Oeste with Miguel Cortijo as its star player.

 With the national team, Montenegro took part in the 1986 FIBA World Championship, where Argentina finished 12th.
 In 1987, Montenegro was traded to Unión de Santa Fe where after playing a few games, he returned to Olimpo for the play-offs.

-In Puerto Rico, Montenegro was recruited by the Gigantes de Carolina, where he played 12 games averaging 10.2 rebounds per gane.
+In Puerto Rico, Montenegro was recruited by the Gigantes de Carolina, where he played 12 games averaging 10.2 rebounds per game.
 He later received a basketball scholarship to play at Louisiana State University of the NCAA, but after suffering a broken left ankle one day before the season started, he chose to end his college career because he needed to support his family.
-In the US, Montenegro took part in the 1988 NBA Draft, being chosen in the 57th position by the Philadelphia Sixers and becoming along with Giant Jorge González (drafted #54), in the first Argentine players drafted in the NBA, although they would not play any official games after being released before the regular season started.
+In the US, Montenegro took part in the 1988 NBA draft, being chosen in the 57th position by the Philadelphia Sixers and becoming along with Giant Jorge González (drafted #54), in the first Argentine players drafted in the NBA, although they would not play any official games after being released before the regular season started.

 In 1989, Montenegro arrived to Italy in order to play for Annabella Pavia, a team of the second division.
 He played 43 matches with an average of 20 points and 10 rebounds per game.